News

 Yo Kitamura was born in Japan in 2004.

-In 2024, he won the 1st prize at the George Enescu International Competition.
+In 2024, he won the 1st prize at the George Enescu International Competition and the 1st prize at Pablo Casals International Award.

 He has studied with Prof. Jens-Peter Maintz at the Berlin University of the Arts and Prof. Tsuyoshi Tsutsumi at Toho Gakuen College of Music.